akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ![](images/aws-s3.png)

 > **Question:** given that we only supplied the s3 bucket with a prefix and not a specific bucket name, how can you tell which s3 bucket is the one *you* deployed?

 > [!TIP]
-> We used a tool to help trace IaC resources...
+> We used a tool to tag IaC resources...

-Go back to the Github Action for checkov and uncomment the line with `--soft-fail=true`.

-> **Question:** what other command options could be used to get the pipeline to pass?

 ##
 # Section 2: Application Security with Prisma Cloud
 > [!NOTE]
-> *This portion of the workshop is inteded to be view-only.
+> *This portion of the workshop is intended to be view-only.
 Those with existing access to Prisma Cloud can follow along but is not recommended to onboard any of the workshop content into a production deployment of Prisma Cloud.
 Use this guide as an example and the content within for demonstration purposes only.*

 ## Integrations and Dashboards
+- Integrations (Settings > Providers > Connect Provider)

+## Checkov with API Key
 - Checkov/GHA with API key (GHAS, severity, image scanning)

+## Terraform Cloud Run Tasks
 - TFC Run Tasks (streamlined output)

+## Github Application
 - Github Application (PR comments)

+## Results in Prisma Cloud
 - Results in platform (for each)
     - Projects, IaC, Vulns/SCA, SBOM, CICD, etc.

 ## Issue a PR Fix
 ...

+## Onboard AWS Account
+...

 ## Drift Detection

 ...
 - seperate example

-# Conclusion
+# Wrapping Up
 - congrats! and review of material
 - some call to action and links ...